metaplex-foundation/developer-hub/src/pages/core/external-plugins/app-data.md

 {% /dialect-switcher %}

-## Writing Data to the AppData plugin.
+## Writing Data to the AppData Plugin.

 Only the dataAuthority address can write data to the AppData plugin.